cs456s24/cs456s24/lab07/lab07_description.md

 2. Updated README.
 (3 pts)
 3. At least one commit from each team member.
 (4 pts - 2 each member)

+# Hints based on beginning to grade P1
+1. Make sure and include not only your names, but other information about the file and its project in the header comments.
+From the specification:
+   `reasonable comments including header comments for each file that include your names, the assignment, the date, acknowledgment of any sources and the honor code`
+2. Github appears to remove the indentation, but include whitespace (blank lines) for readability as appropriate.

 # Provided Testbench for P2

 ```verilog